IDMNYU/audiolab/docs/rules.md

 Users of the Audio Lab need to be invited to the IDM [Skedda Calendar](https://idmnyu.skedda.com/booking) to reserve time.
 The main studio (824) and control room (823) are independently reservable in half-hour blocks during 2MTC operating hours.

+Students in Audio Foundation Studio can reserve up to **2 hours per week** in the Audio Lab.

-Students in IDM courses can reserve up to 4 hours per week in the Audio Lab.
+Students in advanced IDM audio courses can reserve up to **4 hours per week** in the Audio Lab.

-Students in the analog synth club can reserve up to 2 hours per week in the Audio Lab beyond the regularly scheduled club time.
+Students in the analog synth club can reserve up to **2 hours per week** in the Audio Lab beyond the regularly scheduled club time.

 Card access for the IDM Audio Lab is automatically granted for students in IDM audio courses and in the synth club.